wazuh/wazuh-documentation/source/user-manual/files-backup/wazuh-central-components.rst

 Check the backup
 ----------------

 #.
-Verify that the Wazuh manager is active and list all the backup files:
+Verify that the Wazuh manager is active and list all the backed up files:

    .. tabs::